Information Regarding the 2020 Fall Semester at CMU

 All students, whether physically on campus or remote, will have access to a wealth of student services, including career and professional development opportunities, access to our Center for Student Diversity and Inclusion and resources within the Student Academic Success Center, The HUB student service center and Disability Resources.
 We also are offering newly expanded services to support your physical, emotional and mental health.

 We are committed to providing a safe environment on our campus.
-Our work to address your safety on campus includes: increasing breaks between classes to 30 minutes to ensure students are able to move between classes with enough time to adhere to physical distancing requirements; instructional and directional signage; modifying spaces to support physical distancing; enhancing sanitation practices; developing testing and contract tracing protocols with our accredited University Health Services clinical staff; and distributing facial coverings, as needed.
+Our work to address your safety on campus includes: increasing breaks between classes to 30 minutes to ensure students are able to move between classes with enough time to adhere to physical distancing requirements; instructional and directional signage; modifying spaces to support physical distancing; enhancing sanitation practices; developing testing and contact tracing protocols with our accredited University Health Services clinical staff; and distributing facial coverings, as needed.
 We will provide you with more details about our mitigation strategies as they are confirmed.

 As we learn more, we will update you on our plans for the fall semester over the summer.
 In addition, our COVID-19 site is continually updated as we are closely tracking the situation and incorporating new information.